sleepreap/Bus-Route-Optimization-Using-Reinforcement-Learning/README.md

 This script generates a map of Singapore with all the bus stops for the selected bus services plotted as nodes.
 The map can be accessed by opening the HTML file that will be created.

 `RL.py`
 This script demonstrates reinforcement learning to find the best bus route between a starting point and a destination in Singapore.
 The script would require user inputs for the starting destination and ending destination.
-The script also requires the user to define the   bus services that will be used in the bus_service_numbers variable.
-An image of graph displaying the nodes and edges used for reinforcement learning will be displayed using Matplotlib which needs to be close.
+The script also requires the user to define the  bus services used in the bus_service_numbers variable.
+The script can also set parameters such as the number of epochs.
+An image of a graph displaying the nodes and edges used for reinforcement learning will be displayed using Matplotlib, which must be closed.
 Then, Matplotlib will display reinforcement learning via q-learning.
 After closing the Matplotlib, a GIF of the q learning will be saved, and the output of the bus route to take will be produced.

 ## Examples

 1. Area of Focus: Jurong West area, with the destination set to Jurong Point Bus Interchange.
 Bus Services Considered: Limited to ["243G", "243W", "179"] due to computational constraints.

-   Starting destination postal code: 640835 Destination postal code: 648886
+Starting destination postal code: 640835

+Destination postal code: 648886

+Epochs: 100

  ![Jurong Point Bus InterchangeGraph](/figs_and_gifs/jurongpoint_graph.png)